Adam Charlap Hyman: Career

 From 2010 to 2011, Charlap Hyman was a fellow of the Rhode Island School of Design Museum, where he worked as a Conservation Assistant and a Curatorial Assistant.
 In September 2011, he worked for Polo Ralph Lauren as a Furniture Design Consultant.
 In his 4 years at Ralph Lauren Home, Charlap Hyman collected, researched, and archived historical reference material.

 In October 2014, Charlap Hyman and his fellow RISD classmate Andre Herrero co-founded Charlap Hyman & Herrero, an architecture and design firm.
 Charlap Hyman runs the office in New York City, while Herrero runs the office in Los Angeles.
 Charlap Hyman & Herrero works internationally for a range of clients and industries, producing architecture, interior design, product design, furniture design, and fine art.
 Adam's brother, Alexander, works for the company running the business side of the operation.

 Adam Charlap Hyman was listed in the 'Art & Style' Forbes 30 Under 30 list in 2018.
+Every year from 2021 through 2024, Charlap Hyman & Herrero has been listed as one of Architectural Digest's top 100 most talented architecture and design firms.